 The first mention of Dan is connected with a dramatic biblical event that can accurately be called the “First World War”.
 Five local city state (Canaanite) kings, including the rulers of Sodom (for more on that site, click here) and Gomorrah decided to rebel against their overlords (four powerful Kings of empires, including the ruler of Babylonia).
 The four kings sent their troops to Israel, subdued the armies of the 5 city state Kings, and took the entire population of Sodom and Gomorrah as prisoners, including Abraham’s nephew Lot.
 When Abraham was informed, he gathered his men and went in pursuit of the four kings who G-d caused to flee from him.
 When he reached Dan towards the night, he split up his troops to pursue the kings who were on route back to their homes in modern day Syria and Iraq.
 At first glance, it seems odd that Abraham would use this strategy of dividing the troops rather than keeping them together as a larger unit.
 To understand the reason, one needs to understand the topography.
 Dan is basically at the foot of Mount Hermon (Israel’s highest point).
 In ancient times, to get to Damascus and the cities of Mesopotamia from Israel, one had to bypass the mountain, as the height made it practically impossible to climb over it.
 Dan was a fork in the road, with one route going east of the mountain and the other to its west.
 Abraham didn’t know which route they took, so he divided his troops who pursued and captured them just outside of Damascus.
 Abraham then freed his nephew and the inhabitants of Sodom and Gomorrah (see Genesis 14).

-In the Israelite period (from Judges onwards) Dan is mentioned nine times as being the northern border of Israel in the Bible, using the phrase “From Dan to Beer Sheva” (for more on this site, click here).
+In the Israelite period (from Judges onwards) Dan is mentioned nine times as being the northern border of Israel in the Bible, using the phrase “From Dan to Beer Sheva” (for more on this site,click here).
 During the time of the Judges, the town was settled by the Tribe of Dan.
 Although the heart of Dan’s territory was in the central Israeli coast (today’s Tel Aviv, for example, is here), and because they were unable to take possession of all of it (due to the Canaanites and nearby Philistines) and they needed the living space, five spies were sent to find land they could settle in and happened upon this town, which was called Laish.

+Although the tribe of Dan was allocated land along the central coast of Israel (see blue circle), because they didn’t have enough space for their inhabitants, they decided to seek out land they could settle.
 Photo credit: Photo Credit: “File:12 Tribes of Israel Map.svg” by 12 tribus de Israel.svg: Translated by Kordas 12 staemme israels heb.svg: by user:יוסי 12 staemme israels.png: by user:Janz derivative work Richardprins (talk) is licensed under CC BY-SA 3.0

 The spies then returned to their main Danite cities of Eshtaol and Zorah (for more on that site, click here) and gathered 600 fighters who were girded with weapons.
 They then conquered the city, renaming it Dan.
 On the way, they had stolen a carved image from Micah and set it up in Dan.
 As we shall soon see, this would lead to disastrous consequences.

-For a sample tour itinerary which can include experiencing biblical Dan, click here
+For a sample tour itinerary which can include experiencing biblical Dan,click here

 -To Be Continued…

 By Nosson Shulman – Licensed Tour Guide and Trip Organizer in Israel who specializes in History, Tanach (Bible) and Adventure Tours.
-For more itineraries click here.
+For more itinerariesclick here.
 Check out our new Virtual tours including free sneak preview videos

 In a major diplomatic victory for Israel, the Russians have shockingly agreed to open a branch of their embassy in Jerusalem, something they previously said they would not do until a final status agreement finalized.
 This follows a secret deal between the city of Jerusalem and the Russian government, bringing an end to a decades-long dispute over a plot of land.
 The Russians are to retake possession of the parking lot (located in the city center near the intersection of King George and Maa’lot Streets).
 They have also agreed to build (expected completion in the next 5-10 years) a full complex with offices providing consular services, and will include diplomatic residences and a conference hall (making its status higher than a consulate).